-- iv.
+iv.
 Response.
 The Respondent may file a Response to the Complaint with the EDR Coordinator within 30 days of receiving the Complaint.
-The EDR Coordinator must immediately send the Response to the Presiding Judicial Officer and to the Complainant. - v.
+The EDR Coordinator must immediately send the Response to the Presiding Judicial Officer and to the Complainant.

+v.
 Investigation and Discovery.
 The Presiding Judicial Officer will ensure that the allegations are thoroughly, impartially, and fairly investigated, and may use outside trained investigators if warranted.
 The investigation may include interviews with persons alleged to have violated rights under this Plan and witnesses, review of relevant records, and collecting documents or other records.
 The Presiding Judicial Officer will provide for such discovery to the Complainant and Respondent as is necessary and appropriate.
-The Presiding Judicial Officer will also determine what evidence and written arguments, if any, are necessary for a fair and complete assessment of the allegations and response.
+The Presiding Judicial Officer will also determine what evidence and written arguments, if any, are necessary for a fair and complete assessment of the allegations and response. vi.
+Case preparation.
+The Complainant may use official time to prepare his or her case, so long as it does not unduly interfere with the performance of duties.